exercism/docs/product/experience.md

 - Whether the exercise is Concept or Practice
 - The difficulty of the exercise
-- Whether the same exercise has been completed in an alternative language (ie, you get more points the first time you complete `Bob` than the 5th time)
+- Whether the same exercise has been completed in an alternative language (i.e., you get more points the first time you complete `Bob` than the 5th time)
 - The position of the exercise in the track.

 An algorithm considering these factors is yet to be decided.